Talking on the Phone and Texting While Driving in Tennessee

 Fines for TN Distracted Driving Violations Involving Two Priors or an Accident

-For third and subsequent violations and violations involving accidents, the maximum fine is $100.
+For third and subsequent violations and violations involving accidents, the fine is $100.

 Fines for TN Distracted Driving Violations in Construction, School, and Work Zones